rows/X/README.md

 parseTables: {
     header: "Custom div parser", // <- title that will presented on RowsX UI.
     tables: [
-        { rows: '<DOM query to find all rows>', cols: '<DOM query to find all cols>' }, { rows: '<DOM query to find all rows>', cols: '<DOM query to find all cols>' }, ],
+        { rows: '<CSS selector to find all rows>', cols: '<CSS selector to find all cols>' }, { rows: '<CSS selector to find all rows>', cols: '<CSS selector to find all cols>' }, ],
-    mergeTablesBy: 'row' // <- it will merge the tables by row or by column this is opcional }
+    mergeTablesBy: 'row' // <- it will merge the tables by row or by column this is optional }
 ```
 > [!TIP]